eleilop/one_piece/README.md

 # ONE PIECE PROJECT 👒⚔🏴‍☠️🌊
-Welcome nakamas!<br>This repository hosts the development of a website dedicated to this exciting anime and manga.
-Here, we present a detailed description of the main sections it contains.
+<p>Welcome nakamas!<br>This repository hosts the development of a website dedicated to this exciting anime and manga.<br>Here, we present a detailed description of the main sections it contains.</p>

 ## 📚 Index
 <ul>